-Social participation and social support are clearly connected to good mental and physical health.
+The importance of leisure and participation in recreational activities are clearly connected to good mental and physical health.
 Participating in social, cultural, spiritual and family activities in the community allows older people to exercise their competence.
 It also helps them maintain or establish supportive and caring relationships and is the key to staying informed.